StanfordVLSI/Genesis2/test/README.txt

 === CI

-`Genesis2/.github/workflows/gold.yml` runs five tests on every git push.
-They run in order of how quickly each one is expected to finish.
-The two gold tests compare to master-branch results as gold and so should be turned OFF if the local branch intends to change the code emitted by master.
+`Genesis2/.github/workflows/gold.yml` runs three tests on every git push.
+They run in order of how quickly each is expected to finish.

 ```
   quick_local_test_5s:
       run: cd test/glctest; ./test.sh -debug 15